Training workshops for those working together to deliver better outcomes for people and communities

 Who should attend

-Assistant directors, commissioners, policy officers and anyone else within a local authority with responsibility for commissioning and purchasing services.
+Assistant directors, commissioners, policy officers and anyone else with, or working with those who have, responsibility for commissioning and purchasing services.

 Who will be running the workshop?

 Previously Strategic Commissioning Manager at Lambeth Council, Helen Sharp works with NEF Consulting on delivery of our training for local authorities .